cdomingo0409/ecommerce-sales-analysis-sql-tableau/README.md

 📊 Key Business Question: How Does Monthly Revenue Change Over Time?

-To evaluate overall sales performance and growth patterns, monthly revenue was calculated by joining order level data with item level pricing and aggregating revenue by purchase month.
-SQLite date functions were used to extract year and month values from timestamp fields, enabling time based analysis despite dates being stored as text.
+Monthly revenue was calculated by aggregating item-level sales and grouping orders by purchase month.
+Because dates are stored as TEXT in SQLite, date functions were used to extract year and month values for time-based analysis.
+Partial months at the start and end of the dataset were excluded to provide a clearer view of overall revenue trends.

 Key Insight:

-Monthly revenue increased steadily throughout 2017, reaching a peak in late 2017 and early 2018, before stabilizing through mid-2018.
-Partial months at the start and end of the dataset were excluded to prevent skewed results.
+Revenue increased steadily through 2017, peaked in late 2017 and early 2018, and then stabilized through mid-2018, suggesting a period of sustained sales growth followed by normalization.

 🧺 Key Business Question: Which Product Categories Generate the Most Revenue?

-To identify the primary revenue drivers, item-level sales data was joined with product and category information and aggregated to calculate total revenue by category.
-Because some product categories lacked translated values, a fallback approach was used to ensure all sales were included in the analysis.
+To understand which products contributes most to overall sales, item-level revenue was aggregated by product category.
+Some categories contained missing or untranslated values, so a fallback strategy was applied to ensure all transactions wer included in the analysis.

 Key Insight:

-Revenue is concentrated among a limited number of product categories, with top-performing categories contributing a disproportionate share of total sales.
-Using fallback category values prevented data loss and ensured a complete and accurate view of category-level performance.
+Revenue is concentrated among a small number of product categories, indicating that a limited set of product types drives a significant portion of total sales.
+Handling missing category values helped maintain a complete and accurate view of category performance.

+**SQLite date functions and fallback logic were used throughout the analysis to account for text-based timestamps and incomplete category data.**